grycap/im/doc/source/manual.rst

 IM reads the configuration from :file:`$IM_PATH/etc/im.cfg`, and if it is not available, does from ``/etc/im/im.cfg``.
 There is a template of :file:`im.cfg` at the directory :file:`etc` on the tarball.
+The IM reads the values of the ``im`` section.
 The options are explained next.

 .. _options-basic: